jwensley2/Img-Resize/readme.md

 Changelog
 =========
+2.1.1

++ Fix a bug that could cause retina images could be sized and named wrong

 2.1.0

 + Should no longer load images on the same domain as if they were remote when using full urls